 You keep your nose clean

 Accidents, tickets and claims will jack up your rate, in most cases for at least a few years.
-"Minor violations will factor into your insurance rate for three years, while major violations can impact your premium for five to 10 years," says Tom Santamorena with Minto & Wilkie Insurance Agency in San Rafael, California.
+"Minor violations will factor into your insurance rate for three years, while major violations can impact your premium for five to 10 years," says Tom Santamorena with Westlake Risk and Insurance Services.

 But the more time that has passed since the infraction or claim, the better off you are.